SORMAS-Foundation/SORMAS-data-generator/README.md

 # Run it
-`docker-compose up -d`: This will start a minimal stack of [SORMAS-Docker](https://github.com/hzi-braunschweig/SORMAS-Docker) which receives the generated data
+`docker-compose up -d`: This will start a minimal stack of [SORMAS-Docker](https://github.com/hzi-braunschweig/SORMAS-Docker) which receives the generated data.
+For more options see [here](src/importer/README.md).
-`$importer: ./gen-client.sh && source venv/bin/activate && python main.py`